Tribe's Guide to

 Talk to Tribe about how to make an agreement or application for spousal maintenance.

-Tribe has a range of Legal Service Products, for both property and parenting disputes, to assist self-represented litigants to consider issues around going to court, to prepare an Initiating Application or Response, to prepare ‘orders sought’, to prepare an affidavit or the whole package of documents.
+Tribe has a range of Legal Service Products, for both property and parenting disputes, to assist self-represented litigants to consider issues around going to court.
+We can also help you to prepare an affidavit or the whole package of documents that required to be filed.